zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ### client

-Command used by client to post (reveal) original message to the blockchain, as datum accompanying a token minted this command.
+Command used by client to post (reveal) original message to the blockchain, as datum accompanying a token minted by this command.

 Transaction references UTxO with relayer's token.
-Client's minting policy validates *a)* the relayer's policy ID against the Registry (identified by the thread-token) and *b)* compatibility between the client's message and the message-hash contained in the relayer's token-name.
+Client's minting policy validates *a)* the relayer's policy ID against the allowed set (embedded at initialization) and *b)* compatibility between the client's message and the message-hash contained in the relayer's token-name.

 ```shell
 cabal run zkfold-cli:asterizm -- client --help